Baelyk/worldbuilding/_wiki/hypothetical_planets.md

 Due to the nature of their survival, philosophy would be key to successful hypothetical planets/civilizations.

+It is unknown whether all planets are/were hypothetical planets in nature, with normal planets collapsing into existance.

 ## Inspiration

 Inspired by this [video](https://www.youtube.com/watch?v=enpWDHXrG4A&t=330s)